mobilizeamerica/api/README.md

 Please email support@mobilizeamerica.io to request access to this endpoint.

-This event creates a new signup for a given person and future event timeslot.
+This endpoint creates a new signup for a given person and future event timeslot.
 If multiple timeslots are provided, an Attendance object will be created for each timeslot.
 The person is matched and deduplicated by their email address.

 Requires authentication: Yes